... How it all began :

 ...
 What's in the exhibition ?

-The first version of the exhibition was in German only with 34 A0-size panels for hanging.
-The current version is the 'Triple' model in 3 languages (DE, EN, local language to be added, 27 sets in total).
-These panels are very flexible, they can either be hung, stand alone as columns or as wall screens (see Milan picture gallery above).
-In each versions the panels describe one or two interpreters and accompanied by a photo – wherever available.
+The exhibition has meanwhile outgrown its first simple version with panels for hanging.
+The current version is very flexible and aesthetically appealing with multilingual panels that form stand-alone columns.
+There are 27 sets with interpreter CVs and portrait photo, if available, plus a few context panels.
 There are also visuals showing the equipment they used and the set-up they worked in.
 For two interpreters we have diaries given to us by relatives.
 There are also some decorative accessories, technical devices etc. Different focal themes can be selected, depending on the context or the occasion marked by the exhibition.

 ...
 What do we know?